mistahBen/espanso-pub/readme.md

 If you use things like Zendesk, and the terminal, there are a good variety of replacements here.
 Please review the codebase before downloading to determine if this is a good fit for your workflows.

+## There is a 'slimmed" down version of this repository that includes far fewer match files at the fork here: [Espanso-personalize-config](https://github.com/mistahBen/Espanso-personalize-config
 # easy, reusable customizations
 ## `_global_vars.yml` file